threefoldtech/js-sdk/docs/vdc/vdc_dashboard.md

 ### Background Services
 - `domain.py`: This service is responsible for redeploying subdomains.
 - `etcd_backup.py`: This service is responsible for use `etcdctl` to get a snapshot of etcd and back it up using `restic`, *it stopped for now*
-- `k8s_auto_extend.py`: This service is responsible for auto extend the kubernetes cluster to its plan limits if needed.
+- `k8s_auto_extend.py`: This service is responsible for auto extending the kubernetes cluster to its plan limits if needed.
-- `provisioning_wallet_billing.py`: This service is responsible for extend the VDC pool.
+- `provisioning_wallet_billing.py`: This service is responsible for extending the VDC pool.
 - `s3_auto_topup.py`: *it stopped for now*
-- `transaction_from_prepain_to_provisioning.py`: This service is responsible for transfer funds from prepaid to provision wallet
+- `transaction_from_prepain_to_provisioning.py`: This service is responsible for transfering funds from the prepaid to the provision wallet
-- `zdb_auto_topup.py`: This service is responsible for extend the VDC ZDBs capacity.
+- `zdb_auto_topup.py`: This service is responsible for extending the VDC ZDB's capacity.

 ### REST APIs
 - [REST Interfaces](./vdc_dashboard_rest_interface.md) are available that allow the user to perform VDC related actions to control and monitor their VDC.